-Surprise surprise! my FICO score reached an all time high this month.
+Surprise surprise! my FICO score reached an all-time high this month.
 I am now at 813.
-It’s so satisfying that our personal finance habits, habit of handling credit responsibly has paid off.
-I have posted a number of articles on improving credit score.
+It’s so satisfying that our personal finance habits, the habit of handling credit responsibly has paid off.
+I have posted several articles on improving credit score.
 Today I’ll write about my credit score, how it reached 813, the factors that went in my favor, also the ones that’ll have to be improved further.
 Let’s first start with what’s on FICO.

 My FICO Credit Score report

 Congratulations – You have an exceptional FICO® Score.
 The below factor(s) are informative but not significant as they represent very marginal areas where your score was adversely affected.
 Keep up your good financial habits!
 Key Factor(s) affecting your FICO® Score:

 - Too many inquiries last 12 months – Each time you apply for credit a credit inquiry is added to your credit report.
 People who are actively seeking credit pose more of a risk to lenders than those who are not.
 Your FICO® Score was lowered due to the number of credit inquiries within the last 12 months.